 Read about how we do this in the dedicated handbook section, Ensuring Customer Delight at PostHog.

-Can I give a Scale customer a discount?
+Can I give a customer a discount?

 Again, no need - we already have usage-based pricing which is heavily discounted at higher volumes, and we only bill month-to-month, so customers don't need to feel locked in to a longer term contract.
+If it's high volume (B2C) we can do this on an ad-hoc basis.

 How do I work with a customer who wants to sign an MSA?